mvolkmann/blog/src/swift/Localization.md

 let translation = NSLocalizedString(key, comment: "")
 ```

-These get a translation based on the locale selected in the Settings app.
+These approaches get a translation based on
+the locale selected in the Settings app.
 However, neither of these honor the locale specified with
 the environment view modifier.